saranshgandhe/sqlanalysis/readme.md

 **Project Structure**

-The project is structured into the following sections:
+The project is structured into the following section:

-    Documentation: This directory contains all the project-related documentation, including this README file.

-    MySQL_Workbench: This directory holds the MySQL Workbench files used to create the ER diagram and execute SQL queries.

-    Data: The "Data" directory contains the sample IMDB Movie and TV Shows Database used for analysis.

-    Visualizations: In this directory, you can find the visualizations created from the analysis.

-    Presentations: The "Presentations" directory includes any slides or materials used for presenting the findings to stakeholders.
+DIAS - SQL FInal Project.sql: Contains all the code for creation of data tables and data analysis code towards the end

 **Getting Started**